Andrew Gold: 1970s

 By the early 1970s, Gold was working full-time as a musician, songwriter and record producer.
-He was a member of the Los Angeles band Bryndle, alongside Kenny Edwards, Wendy Waldman and Karla Bonoff, releasing the single "Woke Up This Morning" in 1970.
+In the 1970's he joined the Floating House Band, along with former Stone Poney members Bobby Kimmel and Shep Cooke.
+Gold was a member of the Los Angeles band Bryndle, alongside Kenny Edwards, Wendy Waldman, and Karla Bonoff, releasing the single "Woke Up This Morning" in 1970.
 He played a major role as multi-instrumentalist and arranger for Linda Ronstadt's breakthrough album, 1974's Heart Like a Wheel, and her next two albums.

-After Ronstadt's Hasten Down the Wind, Gold began a career as a solo artist.
+After Ronstadt's Hasten Down the Wind, Gold began a solo career.
 Among other accomplishments, he played the majority of instruments on "You're No Good", Ronstadt's only No. 1 single on the Billboard Hot 100, and on "When Will I Be Loved", "(Love Is Like a) Heat Wave", and many other hits.
 He was in her band from 1973 until 1977, and then sporadically throughout the 1980s and 1990s, performing at some of her concerts.

-In 1975, Gold debuted as a solo artist, with the album Andrew Gold, and played most of the instruments on Art Garfunkel's solo hit "I Only Have Eyes For You" (which was a major hit in the United Kingdom, where it topped the UK Singles Chart), as well as several other cuts on Garfunkel's album Breakaway.
+In 1975, Gold debuted as a solo artist with the album Andrew Gold and played most of the instruments on Art Garfunkel's solo hit "I Only Have Eyes For You" (a major hit in the United Kingdom where it topped the UK Singles Chart), as well as several other cuts on Garfunkel's album Breakaway.

 Gold's second studio album, What's Wrong with This Picture?, was released in 1976 and featured the hit single "Lonely Boy", which reached No. 7 on the Billboard Hot 100 in June 1977.
+Although Gold put personal references in the lyrics to "Lonely Boy" (including his year of birth), he said in an interview with author Spencer Leigh that the song was not autobiographical.
+"Maybe it was a mistake to do that," he said, "but I simply put in those details because it was convenient.
+I hadn't been a lonely boy at all – I'd had a very happy childhood."

-In 1977, Gold also played guitar on two cuts of Eric Carmen's album Boats Against the Current, including "She Did It", a No. 23 hit that year.
+In 1977, Gold played guitar on two cuts of Eric Carmen's album Boats Against the Current, including "She Did It", a No. 23 hit that year.

 Although "Lonely Boy" was the bigger radio hit in the States, the single "Thank You for Being a Friend" from Gold's third album, All This and Heaven Too, peaked at No. 25 in 1978, later gaining popularity as the theme song for The Golden Girls, performed by Cindy Fee.

-Gold's biggest hit in the United Kingdom was "Never Let Her Slip Away", which peaked at number five on the UK Singles Chart on two occasions, firstly by Gold himself in 1978 and again by dance-pop group Undercover in 1992.
+Gold's biggest hit in the United Kingdom was "Never Let Her Slip Away", which peaked at #5 on the UK Singles Chart on two occasions, first by Gold himself in 1978 and again by dance-pop group Undercover in 1992.
 Freddie Mercury, a friend of Gold's, was an uncredited background singer.

 Gold also toured with the Eagles, worked in the studio and toured with Ronstadt and Jackson Browne, recorded and toured with James Taylor, and was second engineer on part of Joni Mitchell's album Blue.